sricharannaga/AluminiTracking/README.md

 # AluminiTracking
-The entire directory structure has to be downloaded Django must be installed
+The entire zip directory structure has to be downloaded

+Django must be installed

 Then in the command line type in python init.py

-A login page appears
+A login page appears.

+The three py files are added just for reference.No need to download them as the zip folder contains all